alberto-abarzua/ribot/README.md

 - Direct Kinematics: This is the mathematical process of calculating the robot's tool posicion (x,y,z,roll,pitch,yaw) based on the angles of each joint.
 (Code in armUtils/robotarm.py)

-- Inverse Kinematics: This is the mathematical process of calculating the angles that every joint should have so that the tool of the arm reaches a certain position (x,y,z) with certian angles (roll,pitch,yaw).
+- Inverse Kinematics: This is the mathematical process of calculating the angles that every joint should have so that the TCP reaches a certain position (x,y,z) with certian angles (roll,pitch,yaw).
 (Code in armUtils/robotarm.py)
 - Simulation of the robot arm using openGL (arm_simulation.py), this is a keyboard controlled simulated version of the robot arm (6DOF stepper motor) shown in the previous photos.
 (Code in Main/arm_simulation.py).
 This part of the code uses the library "grafica" from <https://github.com/ivansipiran/grafica>.
-This is the gitHub repo used in the course "CC3501-Modelación y Computación Gráfica para Ingenieros" which is part of the study plan of "Licenciatura en Ciencias de la Ingeniería, Mención Computación v5- Universidad de Chile".
+This is the GitHub repo used in the course "CC3501-Modelación y Computación Gráfica para Ingenieros" which is part of the study plan for "Licenciatura en Ciencias de la Ingeniería, Mención Computación v5- Universidad de Chile".

 ![Simulation](https://i.ibb.co/HVWBQhN/simulation.jpg)